We have successfully transferred DHHS staff into Life Without Barriers in 2019.

 Will we be able to access the past history of someone we’re supporting?

-At the time of transfer, LWB will have access to each person’s information required to ensure that we can meet their support needs.
-LWB will be relying on the skills, expertise and relationships that transferring staff have with the person and their family members to guide future supports.
+LWB has access to each person’s information required to ensure that we can meet their support needs.
+Life Without Barriers are relying on the skills, expertise and relationships that transferring staff have with the person and their family members to guide future supports.

 How does LWB make decisions about who lives together in a group home?